-Thousands of manufacturers use Katana cloud manufacturing software to manage their finished goods, raw inventory, and set reorder points to maintain ideal stock levels.
+Thousands of businesses use Katana cloud inventory software to manage their finished goods, raw inventory, and set reorder points to maintain ideal stock levels.
 See Katana in action.

 First of all, let’s define four key terms that are commonly used when talking about what products a company has – inventory items, non-inventory items, stock items and non-stock items.

 An inventory item is one that is recorded on your tracking system, like Katana cloud manufacturing software.
 Once inputted, the software that a company uses keeps a record of every inventory item and tracks it through its journey – from receiving it in a particular stock room, its storage location, the order of said product, and the shipping and final delivery.
 Once an inventory item is sold, it is marked as such.

 If the service you are using is like Katana, monitoring the movement of your inventory will ensure that you can minimize waste and ensure you don’t experience a stockout.